-Verizon won't offer any Windows Phone 7 devices this yearAlex Wagner - Senior News Editor
+Verizon won't offer any Windows Phone 7 devices this yearAlex Wagner - Editorial Director of News and Content

 Microsoft is planning to release Windows Phone 7 in the next couple of months and we know that AT&T plans to be the premier carrier for the new mobile OS.
 We all kind of assumed that Verizon would be on board with WP7, too, but today a Verizon spokesperson said that that would not be the case.
 During an interview with BusinessWeek, Verizon spokesperson Brenda Raney stated that Verizon will not be offering a Windows Phone 7 device any time this year, but that they will "probably" launch a phone in 2011.
 Raney also said that Verizon's relationship with Microsoft "is solid" after the failed launch of Microsoft's KIN a few months ago.